theSamPadilla/blockchain-infra-decentralization-metrics/README.md

 **RPC node data is not available for all chains*

 ## How it Works
-The individual scripts inside each chain directory name looks/crawls the IP addresses of the validators and finds their respective stake.
-Each script outputs the data for their chain to a JSON file follwoing the specification below.
+The individual scripts inside each chain directory gets/crawls the IP addresses of the validators and finds their respective stake and other relevant information.
+Each script outputs the data for their chain to a JSON file inside the `json` folder in the root directory.
+That JSON file **must** follow the specification below.

-The main script then uses the JSON files to find the infrastructure provider and the geographic location where each validator is running for each chain.
+The `main.py` script uses the JSON files for a given to find the infrastructure provider and the geographic location where each node is running.

 ## JSON specification
 The output should be a JSON objects in the following format:
 ```
 {
     "timestamp": <str> # When was the analysis last ran
+    "collection_method": <str>, <"crawl" for nodes manually crawled, or "api" for IPs found via the chain RPC API>
-    "chain_data": {Any other information to add about the chain and the collection method of IPs},
+    "chain_data": {Any other information to add about the chain},
     "nodes": [
         <IP Address> : {
             "is_validator": <bool>, #Differentiate between RPC nodes and validator nodes.